Maverick-Ace/solving-github-network-problem-script/README.md

-# Automaticly solve the problem of 'Ping timed out' when pinging github.com by using selenium
+# Automaticly solve the problem of 'Ping timed out' using selenium when pinging github.com

 ## Description